 The saying goes: if you can think of a feature, there’s probably a WordPress plugin that makes it happen.

 You can do just about anything you like with WordPress.
 There are plenty of plugins both free and paid which you can use to build a website of your dreams.

 WordPress easily beats Wix in this area as well.
 Even though Wix’s app library is growing, it is still limited in comparison to the huge choice available to WordPress users.

 Selling things online is another important feature that most beginners look for.
-Lets see how WordPress and Wix compare in eCommerce.
+Let’s see how WordPress and Wix compare in eCommerce.

 Wix offers eCommerce with their paid plans.
 This means users with the free plan cannot run their eCommerce store on Wix without upgrading to a paid plan.
 With the WixStores, you can only accept payments using PayPal or Authorize.net.

-WordPress is far superior than Wix as a web publishing platform for any kind of website.
+WordPress is far superior to Wix as a web publishing platform for any kind of website.
 While Wix offers an easy to use website builder, you can accomplish a lot more with WordPress over the long run.

 See our guide on how to make a website using WordPress for step by step instructions.

 We hope this article helped you compare Wix vs WordPress and learn their pros and cons.
 You may also want to see our actionable tips on driving traffic to your new WordPress site.